neondatabase/website/content/docs/reference/glossary.md

 ## Data transfer

 A usage metric that measures the total volume of data transferred out of Neon (known as "egress") during a given billing period.
+Neon does not charge for egress data, but we limit the amount of egress available on Free Tier projects to 5 GiB per month.
+See [Data tranfser](/docs/introduction/usage-metrics#data-transfer).

 ## Database